-Before you submit your application, please check the list of required supporting documents for your project type in the Required Supporting Documents section.
+Before you submit your application, please check the list of required supporting documents for your project type in the Required supporting documents section (see Table 4).
 These documents validate the information you provide in your application.
 Make sure that your documents have filenames and titles that properly reflect their contents.

-TIP: If possible, add the application section (e.g., B2, B6, etc.) that the document supports to each document's filename and title.
+TIP: If possible, add to each document's title the application section that the document supports.
 This will help staff and peer reviewers find the appropriate files more quickly.